This post may contain affiliate links. Read the full disclosure here

 If you are reading this post you are probably a super resourceful ‘maker’ sort of a person.
 Which means you’ve probably got skills, like sewing, that not everyone has.

 So if you and I are able to make these items ourselves, perhaps we should try?
-Maybe it could play a small roll in lessening the shortage in the shops for those who don’t have these same skills?
+Maybe it could play a small role in lessening the shortage in the shops for those who don’t have these same skills?

 I’m talking to myself here more than to you.